vsinagl/codetracker.nvim/README.md

 # if not then:
 sudo apt-get install -y sqlite3 libsqlite3-dev
 ```
-NOTE: if you have already installed sqlite3 and you are having problem with installing luarocks *(Error: no file sqlite3.h at usr/local/include)* at your system, be sure that you have  **libsqlite3-dev** package installed at your system
+NOTE: if you have already installed sqlite3 and you are having problem with installing luarocks *(Error: no file sqlite3.h at usr/local/include)*, be sure that you have  **libsqlite3-dev** package installed at your system

 - installing lsqlite3 using luarocks:
 ```bash